AlurienFlame/combine-netcdf/README.md

             - `merge_attrs`
             - `merge_var_definitions`
             - `merge_var_data`
+## The Approach
+Essentially, when the user hits the read endpoint, we do the following: make an empty NetCDF file in memory, then copy over each thing from the first file, and then from the second.
+In the case of conflicts, the second file's copying quietly fails.
+Now, it may have been simpler to just copy variables from the second file to a duplicate of the first - likely far simpler - but by the time I realized that, I already had this approach mostly working, so it was easier to finish that up.
+The result is definitely over-engineered, but it's also a lot more explicit about what data gets carried over, so there's less chance of discreet format or metadata details on the files causing confusing bugs.
 ## Handling Parallel Requests
 Currently, we store uploaded files in a map inside a Mutex, which avoids parallelism issues by not allowing it at all.
 This utterly fails to scale.
 Furthermore, the netcdf_sys library is not thread-safe, which creates another bottleneck.